-There are several factors that will help you determine the size of the commercial refrigerator you will need.
+There are several factors that will help you determine the size of the commercial refrigerator you will need to purchase.
 They are: the amount of commercial kitchen space allotted for this item, the size and type of foodservice business you own, your refrigerated goods delivery schedule and the amount of perishable goods you use in food prep.

 Commercial refrigeration units come with one, two and three doors, the number of doors will determine the width of the refrigerator.
 So, exact measurements of your commercial kitchen space, with some inches around for ventilation, would be needed to determine the refrigerator size you could hold.
 You would then need to determine if that size is adequate for your needs.
 You would also need to have accurate knowledge of your weekly inventory, your usage and your budget.
-For example, if you get daily deliveries of perishable goods, such as fish for your seafood restaurant, that is cooked immediately, then you won't need as much refrigeration as a restaurant that gets weekly deliveries and stores more food prior to usage.
+For example, if you get daily deliveries of perishable goods such as fish for your seafood restaurant that is cooked immediately, then you won't need as much refrigeration as a restaurant that gets weekly deliveries and stores more food prior to usage.

 The compressor is the part of the refrigerator that keeps it cold and in commercial refrigerators you can find those with the compressor located either on the top or the bottom of the unit.